meltano/handbook/src/_engineering/dev-standards.md

 It is a good idea to install the [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) VS Code extension, or similar, so you have realtime lint guidance while editing.

+Whenever possible, GitLab and GitHub projects should have automated lint checks, including markdown lint checks and broken link checks.

 ### Docs and the "Definition of Done"

 Documentation is critical and should be included in _every_ increment.
 Docs should never be skipped or moved as a follow-on issue after the merge.